top of page

 Qualifications

 Students access a range of qualifications at Hope Corner School that prepare them for their next steps in education, training or employment.
-These include; Functional Skills in Maths, English and ICT up to level 2, NICAS Climbing awards, DofE award and more.
+These include; Functional Skills in Maths and English from Entry Level 1 to level 2 and Open Awards.

-2 students Reading in Entry level 3 functional skills English
+3 students Entry Level 3 functional skills English

-4 students entry level 3 functional skills maths
+3 students Entry Level 3 functional skills Maths

 British Values